 d) Use our sense of hearing and holding the raisin to our ears and slightly rolling it between our fingers

 e) Lastly, we used our sense of taste of placing the raisin on our mouth.
-We first held in our tongue, than slowly chewed and swallowed.
+We first held in our tongue, then slowly chewed and swallowed.

 Discussing the exercise after brought up a range of emotions for our attendees.
 They ranged from a heightened sense of awareness to noticing details they would have never thought of, childhood memories related to the food choice, to some being bored.